Is Solskjaer on the brink at Man Utd?

 United officials have said for months that Solskjaer is taking the club in the right direction.
 The Norwegian was given a new three-year contract in the summer.
 His assistant, Mike Phelan, was given one earlier this month and talks have been continuing with coaches Michael Carrick and Kieran McKenna.

+Given the way United tend to operate, it does feel telling in terms of Solskjaer's position that there has been no deviation from that position since the Liverpool game.
 It is clear any decision to remove Solskjaer would only be taken after a lot of thought and not as a knee-jerk reaction.

 That said, the sheer magnitude of the Liverpool defeat demands serious questions being asked of Solskjaer and his staff, and especially because United have now taken one point from their last four games - and have three difficult games against Tottenham away, Manchester City and Chelsea, plus Watford, to play in their next four.